ArashAh/version_control_workshop/part-4.md

     git commit -m "conflict 1 resolved to collab-br by collab"
     ```
     ❓ Is it a good practice to merge from main to your branch?
 Why?
-15. **Further Update and commit to branch:**
+9. **Further Update, commit and push to branch:**
-    - Open `demo.txt` and add: “Input 2 to collab-br2 by collaborator, development continues after integrating latest version of main”
+    - Open `demo.txt` and add: “Input 5 to collab-br by collaborator, development continues after integrating latest version of main, then it will merged to main”
     - Add and commit:
     ```bash
     git add .
-    git commit -m "commit 2 to collab-br2 by collaborator"
+    git commit -m "commit 5 to collab-br by collaborator"
     ```
+10. **Switch to main and get the latest updates:**
+    ``` bash
+    git switch main
+    git fetch
+    git pull # if needed
+    ```
+    ❓ Is it a safe to merge to main now?
+After you updated collab-br again?

+11. **Merge collab-br into main:**
+    ```bash
+    git merge collab-br
+    ```
+    ❓ Is there any conflict? why or why not?
+    ❓ Is there any better practice?

 ## Admin

-16. **Update and commit to main:**
+12. **Update and commit to main:**
-    - Open `demo.txt` and add: “Input 3 to main by admin, to be integrated by collaborator before any pull request”
+    - Open `demo.txt` and add: “Input 5 to main by admin, to be integrated by collaborator before any pull request - rebase the feature branch with this one.”
     - Add and commit:
     ```bash
     git add .
-    git commit -m "commit 3 to main by admin"
+    git commit -m "commit 5 to main by admin" git push
     ```

-17. **Push changes to remote:**
-    ```bash
-    git push
-    ```
 ## Collaborator

 ## Pull request - after conflicts resolved

-18. **Merge main into branch and resolved the conflict**
+13. **Switch to collbar-br, Update, Commit and push:**
     ```bash
-    git switch main
-    git fetch
-    git status
-    git pull
-    git switch collab-br2
+    git switch collab-br
-    git merge main
     ```
-    - Resolve conflicts in `demo.txt` and save the file
-   ❓ Is it a good practice to merge from main to your branch before pull request?
-Why?
-19. **Commit and push:**
+    - Open `demo.txt` and add this sentence: “Input 6 to collab-br by collaborator - this is going to rebased by another commit from main”

     - Add and commit:
     ```bash
     git add .
-      git commit -m "conflict 2 resolved to collab-br by collab, merging main into collab-br2 before pull request"
+    git commit -m "Commit 6 to collab-br by collaborator"
     ```

-     - Push changes:
+14. **Rebase the feature branch with main**
+    - Check the Git Graph first
+    - Switch to collab-br and rebase the branch with main
     ```bash
+    git log --oneline --all
+    git switch collab-br
+    git rebase main
-     git push
+    git log --oneline --all
     ```
+    - Resolve the conflict by accepting both versions.
+    ❓ Do you still need to commit and push?
+    - Add and commit:
+    ```bash
+    git add .
+    git commit -m "conflict 2 resolved to collab-br by collab" git push
+    - Check the Git Graph again
+    ❓ what is the difference between merge from step 7 and rebase?

-20. **Initiate a pull request on GitHub:**
+15. **Initiate a pull request on GitHub:**
-    - Send a pull request to merge `collab-br2` into `main`.
+    - Send a pull request to merge `collab-br` into `main`.

 ## Admin

-21. **Review and pull request:**
+16. **Review and pull request:**
     - Check pull request on GitHub.
     - Optionally, fetch and checkout branch before accepting:
     ```bash
     git fetch
-    git switch collab-br2
+    git switch collab-br
     ```

-22. **Accept the pull request and pull locally**
+17. **Accept the pull request and pull locally**
     - Follow GitHub instructions to accept the changes.
     ❓ Was there any conflict?
 Why yes or not?
     - Pull latest changes locally: